 Q: What program do I use to access these features on Exchange?

-A:If you want to use a client instead of only using Web access, we do recommend using Microsoft 2013, or Outlook 2011 for Mac.
+A:If you want to use a client instead of only using Web access, we recommend using Microsoft Outlook 2016.
 Note: Only available to current faculty and staff.

 Q: Can I use Exchange on my Mac?